Planting Fruit Trees

 Typically starting in February, you will be able to find fruit trees at your local nursery, where they should have a variety for you to choose from.
 Fruit trees can be purchased “bare rooted” (roots exposed, not potted) or as potted plants.
 Bare-root plants are often available earlier in the spring and can be considerably less expensive.

-Some things you’ll want to keep in mind when you’re doing your fruit tree shopping are the growth factors that apply to the plants: size or rootstock, pruning requirements, disease, pollination, soil type, nutritional requirements, and the sustainability to the climate.
+Some things you’ll want to keep in mind when you’re shopping for fruit trees are the growth factors that apply to the plants.
+Factors include: size or rootstock, pruning requirements, disease, pollination, soil type, nutritional requirements, and the sustainability to the climate.
 Luckily, most plants come with a tag that lists these factors, making your decision making a bit easier.
 It is a good rule of thumb to know how much space you have in order to determine which and how many plants are best suited for your yard.

 TOP FRUIT TREE PICKS FOR BACKYARDS